 CBD Oil for Anxiety: How it interacts with the mind and body

-Studies suggest that CBD interacts with the body’s CB1 and CB2 receptors, which are both found mostly in the central nervous system and peripheral nervous system.
+Studies suggest that full-spectrum CBD interacts with the body’s CB1 and CB2 receptors, which are both found mostly in the central nervous system and peripheral nervous system.
 It is still unclear how CBD affects the brain’s CB1 receptors, but studies show it may change signals of serotonin.

 Commonly known as the happy hormone, serotonin is a neurotransmitter that plays a huge role in one’s mental health.
-Low levels of serotonin is attributed to depression.
+Low levels of serotonin are attributed to depression.
 In some cases, it is linked to anxiety.

 The advent of research in CBD suggests that it may be able to manage anxiety disorder better than SSRI.
-However, as with any other medications, it’s best to talk to your doctor for any changes you wish to make.
+However, as with any other medications, it’s best to talk to your doctor about any changes you wish to make.

 Generalized Anxiety Disorder (GAD)

 In June of 2015, the National Institute of Drug Abuse (NIDA) published a paper about the biological and potential therapeutic effects of CBD.
-Initial research showed reduction of anxiety and stress in animals such as rats.
+Initial research showed a reduction of anxiety and stress in animals such as rats.

 The study showed CBD’s therapeutic efficacy in a range of animal models, including reduction of behavioral and physiological (heart rate) signs of stress and anxiety.

-Other forms of Anxiety
+Other forms of Anxiety Disorders

-There are also many studies that support the benefits of CBD for treating Post-Traumatic Stress Disorder (PTSD).
+There are also many studies that support the benefits of CBD Oil for anxiety and treating Post-Traumatic Stress Disorder (PTSD).
 In 2018, Rafael M. Bitencourt and Reinaldo N. Takahashi from the University of South Santa Catarina, Tubarão, Brazil and Federal University of Santa Catarina, Florianópolis, Brazil (respectively), published a study that showed the therapeutic effects of CBD for PTSD symptoms.
 Their study suggests that CBD is a candidate for pharmacological and physiological therapy for PTSD.
 The study also showed very few side effects compared to the current pharmacological therapy used today like cognitive behavioral therapy and medication.

-CBD and other neurological disorders
+Full Spectrum CBD Oil and other neurological disorders

 A recent study in 2018 by Jose A. Crippa, et al., from the Faculty of Medicine of Ribeirão Preto, University of São Paulo, showed that CBD has antipsychotic, anxiolytic, and neuroprotective properties.
 It also showed CBD’s potential as a treatment for other neurological conditions like schizophrenia, epilepsy, bipolar disorder, PTSD, social phobia, and even sleep disorders and Parkinson’s Disease.